← All Articles

 Interactive workshops can work exceptionally well with short booking timelines since they rely more on speaker expertise than polished presentations.
 Many AI practitioners who wouldn't accept traditional speaking engagements will consider facilitated discussion formats.

 Virtual presentations expand your speaker pool dramatically since travel constraints disappear.
-Deloitte's 2024 conference survey found that 67% of speakers willing to accept bookings within 14 days preferred virtual formats, often enabling access to speakers who would otherwise be completely unavailable.
+Most speakers willing to accept bookings within two weeks prefer virtual formats, often enabling access to speakers who would otherwise be completely unavailable due to travel schedules or existing commitments in other locations.

 Red Flags to Avoid